jantimon/gql-safeguard/README.md

 # GQL Safeguard

-A Rust-powered static analysis tool that prevents GraphQL runtime errors by enforcing proper `@catch` directive protection for `@throwOnFieldError` usage in Relay applications
+A Rust-powered static analysis tool that prevents GraphQL runtime errors by enforcing proper `@catch` directive protection for `@throwOnFieldError` and `@required(action: THROW)` usage in Relay applications

 ![gql-guard](https://github.com/user-attachments/assets/96ee62ce-c0b1-4c40-9fe5-59b7d492c6d9)

 ## Why GQL Safeguard?

-When using `@throwOnFieldError` in GraphQL queries, field errors are converted to exceptions that bubble up through your component tree.
+When using `@throwOnFieldError` or `@required(action: THROW)` in GraphQL queries, field errors are converted to exceptions that bubble up through your component tree.
 Without proper `@catch` directive protection, these exceptions can crash entire pages or app sections.

 The reason why `@catch` is enforced instead of React Error Boundaries: Error boundaries don't work during SSR, but `@catch` does.
 This makes `@catch` essential for server-side rendered applications.

-GQL Safeguard analyzes your TypeScript/TSX codebase to ensure every `@throwOnFieldError` directive is properly protected by a `@catch` directive in an ancestor field or fragment.
+GQL Safeguard analyzes your TypeScript/TSX codebase to ensure every `@throwOnFieldError` directive and every `@required(action: THROW)` directive is properly protected by a `@catch` directive in an ancestor field or fragment.

 ## Key Features